 What you'll find

 Central Pennsylvania is one of the more honest yard-sale corridors in the eastern US.
-The dealer-flip economy hasn't caught up with this stretch yet — estate sales out here are still mostly running on small-town word-of-mouth, which means prices haven't been bumped to account for resellers reading every regional Facebook group.
+The dealer-flip economy hasn't caught up with this stretch yet — estate sales out here are still mostly running on small-town word-of-mouth, which means prices haven't been bumped to account for resellers scouring every regional buy-sell group.
 That makes the inventory profile noticeably different from the Pyrex-and-Anchor-Hocking heartland you see further south.

 Vintage Pyrex shows up consistently in the western-arc towns — Clearfield and Frenchville surface the mixing-bowl sets and Cinderella refrigerator dishes most reliably.
 Bring a pattern list.
 The 1950s-1970s farmhouse kitchens out here were stocked heavily with promotional Pyrex, and the survival rate is high because nothing got tossed.